wbajzek/Plus/README.md

 * midi CC

 ## Bugs ##
-* When you select a tuning, when the popup menu disappears, the previous tuning will be selected.
 * Click at the end of notes getting cut off, if the amplitudes are significantly different.
 * Performance is poor.